Find helpful answers to your questions here.

 There are more than 60 transponder technologies in common use across the globe, along with emerging smartphone-based technologies such as Bluetooth® Low Energy (BLE) and Near-Field Communication (NFC).
-Low-frequency (LF) RFID uses frequency ranges of 125 or 134.2 kHz, while high-frequency (HF) RFID uses a frequency of 13.56 MHz.
+Low-frequency (LF) RFID uses frequency ranges of 125 kHz, while high-frequency (HF) RFID uses a frequency of 13.56 MHz.
 Within those frequencies, there are dozens of proprietary transponder technologies, each with their own unique communication formats.

 Most RFID readers are only able to support a small number of transponder technologies.
 Many RFID readers provided by transponder manufacturers are designed to only support their proprietary technologies.
 Other readers may only support a single frequency (LF or HF), or be limited in the number of transponder technologies that they can be configured to support at once, or lack the ability to add new transponder or smartphone-based technologies.

 This becomes a problem when integrators want to sell a device to a broad client base using many different transponder technologies.
 If they do not have an RFID reader that supports all of the technologies their clients are using, they will have to stock multiple versions of their device with different readers installed.
 This creates significant inventory management issues.
 End purchasers may also have the need for a solution that supports multiple transponder technologies at once.
 For example, a building manager may have multiple corporate tenants, each with existing company ID cards they want to leverage for building access.